FAQ

 9-1-1 is designed to assist residents in the case of an emergency, such as an injured person who needs fire/rescue help immediately, in-progress criminal calls, and/or any situation which may result in an immediate threat to life or property.

-Calls are answered by trained call specialists who specialize in helping people find the services they need.
-These call specialists are employed by Money Management International (MMI), who was selected by the Nevada Department of Health and Human Services to administer Nevada 211.
+These call specialists are employed by Money Management International (MMI), who was selected by the Nevada Department of Human Services to administer Nevada 211.

 The three-digit dialing code, 2-1-1, was exclusively assigned to support the distribution of information and referral services by the Federal Communications Commission (FCC) in 2000.
 Following this assignment, the FCC charged each state with establishing its own 211 system.